newrelic/nri-flex/docs/apis/commands.md

 # `commands`

-The `commands` API allows retrieving information from any application or shell command.
+The `commands` API allows you to retrieve information from any application or shell command.
 It can accept multiple commands executed in sequence.

 * [Basic usage](#Basicusage)
 * [Configuration properties](#Configurationproperties)